INPAWS Garden Tours

 The tours rotate through spring, summer, and fall so that visitors see native plants at different seasons.
 The 2014 Tour showcases native plants during high summer.

-If you would like us to consider your garden for the tour, please email email@example.com.
+If you would like us to consider your garden for a future tour, please email email@example.com.
 We seek gardens that include at least 50 percent native plants in either a designed or naturalistic context.